loggar/note/docs/interviews/coding-string.md

 ## How to replace each given character to other, e.g. blank with %20?

-## How to find all permutataions of String?
+## How to find all permutations of String?

 ## How to reverse words in a sentence without using library method?